araffin/advent-of-code-2022/README.md

-# Advent of code 2022 in Rust
+# Advent of code 2022 in Rust - Easy to read solutions

 In each folder:
 ```